geoneric/fern/documents/texts/data_model/data_model.rst

 Data model
 ==========
 Below is a very high level graph of the data model as described in this document.
 It shows a feature at the top.
-This is a real world phenomenon, that is described by attributes which are defined over spatio-temporal domains. `Earth` is an example of a feature, as is `Roads`.
+This is a real-world phenomenon, that is described by one or more attributes which are defined over spatio-temporal domains. `Earth` is an example of a feature, as is `Roads`.
 An attribute represents a property of a feature, like its color or height.
 Each attribute has a domain defining the spatio-temporal coordinates of the domain objects, and an optional value per domain object.

 .. graphviz::